-Are you thinking of giving your dog some vaccination shots at home?
-Views about this idea are all over the place and there’s also a lot of mistrust, in general, of immunizations.
-It’s a huge issue for owners so let’s discuss it.
+Can dogs be given vaccination shots at home?
+Opinions are all over the place on this topic.
+There’s also a general mistrust of immunizations.
+This is a huge issue so let’s discuss it!

-The internet has spread doubts about what should be routine vaccinations.
-Make no mistake about it, you definitely need to get them done for your pet dog.
-Do not let baseless rumors affect a best friend’s health.
+The web has spread doubts about what should be routine vaccinations.
+Make no mistake, you need to get them done for your pet dog.
+Don’t let rumors affect a furry friend’s health.

-Hopefully you absolutely agree and so the real question becomes: can you do any of the vaccinations yourself?
-We will focus on that possibility right here for your dog’s sake.
+Hopefully you agree and so the real question becomes: can you do any vaccinations in the comfort of your own home?
+We’ll focus on that possibility for your dog’s sake!

 Can I Give My Dog a Vaccination?
-Answer: No, a vet should do it
+Answer: If you know what you’re doing

-It’s best to leave it to a professional, unless you have experience.
+Leave it to a professional, unless you are very knowledgeable.

 DIY Vaccinations for Dogs

-There are do-it-yourself vaccination kits but some important materials aren’t even available for purchase.
-Cleaning your dog’s teeth and ears is one thing, but administering vaccines is an entirely different kind of responsibility.
-Again, only a natural aid for overcoming Parvo is easily given at home.
+Do-it-yourself vaccination kits exist, but some materials aren’t available for purchase.
+Cleaning your dog’s teeth and ears is one thing, but vaccines are an entirely different level of responsibility.

 Core Canine Vaccinations